The BIES certificate program requires completion of four academic courses:

 SPPA 6630 - Speech and Language Intervention in Bilingual Populations

 3 credits.
 Study of intervention approaches and techniques in the remediation of communication disorders in bilingual populations, with an emphasis on the Spanish-English bilingual speaker.
 Includes speech and language intervention techniques focusing on facilitating language for learning, language for communication, and the remediation of speech and language impairments in adults and children.
-Offered summer, module 2.
+Offered spring semester.

 SPAN 4120/5120 - Spanish Phonetics and Applied Linguistics